Bayesian Scientific Machine Learning (SciML) from PK to Synthetic Controls and Digital Twins

 Recent advances in computational statistics allow us to tackle models previously thought too difficult due to non-linearities and the number of unknowns.

-Our models work well in the small data regime, such as in Rare Diseases, where we need to take advantage of information external to the clinical trial.
+Our models work well in the small data regime, such as in platform trials in Oncology and Rare Diseases, where we need to take advantage of information external to the clinical trial.